jhthompson/jhthompson-blog/_drafts/2018-08-17-interrail-end.md

 <figure class="align-center">
   <img src="/assets/images/interrail/paris_louvre23.jpg" alt="">
-  <figcaption>This was either from the Egyptian collection or from the earliest civilization in history (it all blends together now)</figcaption>
+  <figcaption>This was either from the Egyptian collection or from the earliest civilization in history (it all blends together in my mind now)</figcaption>
 </figure>

 ***